 Employees must report a possible Workers’ Compensation claim to their employers within a certain period of time.
 Failure to timely report the incident by either of these parties may result in a denial of benefits.
 Failing to properly report a Workers’ Compensation claim also can result in a denial of benefits.
 Missing information or incorrectly completed forms will lead to rejected Workers’ Compensation claims.
 Employees must provide sufficient details about the workplace accident including the date and time of the accident, names of witnesses, the exact location of accident, the cause of the accident/injury, the nature of the workplace injuries and medical diagnoses or opinions.

 Many Workers’ Compensation claims are denied on the basis that the injury is not related to employment.
 If an individual’s injuries are not caused at the place of employment, or easily relatable to employment, the Workers’ Compensation claim may be denied.
 Employers may also deny a claim based on the status of an injured employee.
 Part-time workers, undocumented workers and illegal aliens do not always qualify for Workers’ Compensation benefits.

 The correct medical documentation of the injury is essential to the success of any Workers’ Compensation claim.
 Medical records should describe both the accident and the injury.
 Details about how and what caused the injuries should be found within the medical records.
 First reports of the injuries carry special significance.
 Proper tracking of all medical appointments also provides the necessary support for Workers’ Compensation claims.
 When there has not been a specific traumatic injury, notations relating to repetitive motions or long hours can also support the legitimacy of a Workers’ Compensation claim.

-A denial of Workers’ Compensation benefits is not the end of the story.
+A denial of benefits is by no means the end of the story.
 Employees have the right to appeal a Workers’ Compensation denial according to the PA Workers’ Comp Act.
 The Workers’ Compensation appeals process can be a complex and confusing time without the assistance of an experienced Philadelphia Workers’ Compensation lawyer.